San José del Cabo Baja

-San Jose del Cabo is located near the tip of the Baja Peninsula, on the Sea of Cortez, 17 miles east of Cabo San Lucas.
+San José del Cabo is located near the tip of the Baja Peninsula, on the Sea of Cortez, 17 miles east of Cabo San Lucas.
 The central downtown area has many fine restaurants and is well-organized for shopping and is generally pretty busy with tourists and locals mingling together.
 It seems that the historic center is like a magnet that draws everyone toward the recently refurbished town square.
-The hustle and bustle of San Jose does not seem to interfere with the feeling of calm that prevails here, like it does in many other tourist centers.
+The hustle and bustle of San Jose does not seem to interfere with the feeling of calm that prevails here as it does in many other tourist centers.

 An organized art district has haphazardly been created, with quite a few galleries calling this section of town home.
 It is located just to the east of the church and has become quite a popular addition to the historic center.
 San Jose is the county seat of Los Cabos so the local government has many offices here and that contributes, a bit, to the busy feeling.